-The Department for Transport (DfT) has commissioned the ORR to undertake a stakeholder survey about the impact and effectiveness of the Railways and Other Guided Transport Systems (Safety) Regulations 2006 (ROGS).
+ORR undertook a stakeholder survey about the impact and effectiveness of The Railways and Other Guided Transport Systems (Safety) Regulations 2006 (ROGS).

-We are seeking views from anyone who has a duty under, or is affected by, the provisions established in ROGS as part of the post-implementation review (PIR) that we are carrying out on behalf of the of the Secretary of State for Transport.
+We sought views from anyone who has a duty under, or is affected by, the provisions established in ROGS as part of the post-implementation review (PIR) that ORR carried out on behalf of the of the Secretary of State for Transport.

 What are ROGS?